superphy/spfy/docs/source/contributing.rst

   from modules.blazeUploader.reserve_id import write_reserve_id

 The top-most directory is used to build Docker Images and copies the contents of ``/app`` to run inside the containers.
+This is done as the apps (Flask, Reactapp) themselves don't need copies of the Dockerfiles, other apps, etc.

 About the Existing Codebase
 ---------------------------